 Catalogued and asserted objects can be categorised in terms of their orbital elements for a given epoch.
 Orbital regimes in this report will be identified based on semi-major axis, eccentricity, inclination, perigee height and apogee height.
 The orbital regimes that shall be used are defined in Table 1.2.
-Two regions are often identified as so called protected regions by international standards, guidelines, and national legislation.
-These regions are specifically defined in Table 1.3 and will be referred to as such.
+Two regions are often identified as so-called protected regions by international standards, guidelines, and national legislation; they are specifically defined in Table 1.3 and will be referred to as such.
 It is important to note that all these definitions are inherent to this document and can change between issues.
 In addition to the orbital regions defined in Table 1.2, the report also refers to Sun-Synchronous orbits, i.e. orbits for which the secular variation of the right ascension of the ascending node, due the Earth's oblateness, matches the Earth's rotation rate around the Sun.
 As a result, the orbital plane remains approximately fixed with respect to the Sun and a satellite in those orbits passes over a point on the Earth with the same local solar time and this makes Sun-Synchronous orbits particularly used for Earth Observation missions.
+This report will also make use of Destination Orbits for Payloads and Rocket Bodies.
+This single orbit per object is defined by an analyst to be representative for orbits used during its normal operations.